Transandine Railway: Projects

 In 2006, both the Argentine and Chilean governments agreed to refurbish the railway and make it functional by the year 2010, at an estimated total cost of US$460 million.

 In 2016 and after almost a decade of announcements and good intentions from both countries, the Transandine train that Argentina and Chile had been promoting since 2006 was finally postponed and without a recovery date.
 The Government of Chile decided that the private initiative project presented by the Eurnekián group among other holdings, was not among its priorities in the plan to improve border crossings.
-This statement was endorsed by the Argentine government then leaded by Mauricio Macri.
+This statement was endorsed by the Argentine government then led by Mauricio Macri.
 The Trasandino was removed from the list of border union issues, focusing on announcements related to improvements for car traffic in the bi-oceanic corridor.
 The project included a 52-km line between Luján de Cuyo in Mendoza Province and the Chilean Andes.
 The train was expected to transport 72 million tons per year, with an initial cost of U$S3,000 million.

 On the Chilean side, the section between the town of Los Andes and a point above the old station of Río Blanco continues to be used for transport of copper mining materials (acids, copper, copper concentrates).
 At Río Blanco there is a rail connection to the Codelco mine at Saladillo.
 Modern diesel-electric locomotives are used.

 Another meeting between authorities from Argentina and Chile was held in Curicó in 2022.
 Both parties committed to build a new transandine railway that would start at the south of Mendoza, where mountain passes have lower heights.
-The new project planned to connect both countries at "Paso del Planchón" which is located 2,370 mt above sea level, less than other passes that connect Argentina and Chile such as Agua Negra, Las Leñas, or Los Libertadores.
+The new project planned to connect both countries at "Paso del Planchón" which is located 2,370 metres above sea level, less than other passes that connect Argentina and Chile such as Agua Negra, Las Leñas, or Los Libertadores.
 This alternative would help reduce the cost of construction of the line.
 Works have an estimated cost of US$1,000 million.